cdrummey216/whoami/artofliving.md

  *Echoboxing* //external, internal
  * means of externalization
- * thoughts, words, or actions taken in order to *further* or *diminish* the echo. //responding to the progression of time, to plow and to sow, shadowboxing + chessboxing
+ * thoughts, words, or actions taken in order to *further* or *diminish* the echo. //changing the course of a river, to plow and to sow, shadowboxing + chessboxing

 **Notes on values**